nfazlay/quake-storm/README.md

-# DisasterAnalyzer
+# quake-storm
-C program that extracts information from csv file provided the by Meteorological Service of Canada.
+C program that analyzes data from Meteorological Service of Canada.